open-component-model/ocm/docs/reference/ocm_transfer_componentversions.md

     sub namespace of the form <code>&lt;plugin name>/&lt;handler></code>

-  - <code>ocm/mavenArtifact</code>: uploading mvn artifacts
+  - <code>ocm/mavenArtifact</code>: uploading maven artifacts

-    The <code>ocm/mavenArtifact</code> uploader is able to upload mvn artifacts (whole GAV only!) as artifact archive according to the mvn artifact spec.
+    The <code>ocm/mavenArtifact</code> uploader is able to upload maven artifacts (whole GAV only!) as artifact archive according to the maven artifact spec.
     If registered the default mime type is: application/x-tgz

     It accepts a plain string for the URL or a config with the following field:
-    'url': the URL of the mvn repository.
+    'url': the URL of the maven repository.